duedil-ltd/portainer/README.md

                                |    )  (                     _\___/_
                                |   (    )                   / /   \ \
 ```

-Portainer is an [Apache Mesos](http://mesos.apache.org) framework that enables you to build docker images across a cluster of many machines.
-Given a valid `Dockerfile`, Portainer can build your image and push it to a private registry faster than you can count to `n`.

 When building docker images at scale, it can be time consuming and wasteful to manage dedicated infrastructure for building and pushing images.
 Building large containers with many sources and dependencies is a heavy operation, requiring large machines, and multiple of them.
 Deploying this infrastructure can be expensive and lead to poor utilization.